 435 Indio Way

 While large tech companies compete for Silicon Valley land to build their new campuses, millions of square feet of Bay Area office space sits vacant because the aging, energy-inefficient buildings are unattractive to today’s tech startups and corporate tenants.
-Breaking this trend is 435 Indio Way, a square, 1970’s single-story concrete tilt-up building was renovated into a 100% daylit, 100% naturally-ventilated net zero energy office building, which was designed to pack as much sustainability as possible into the design while keeping within the developer’s budget.
+Breaking this trend is 435 Indio Way, a square, 1970’s single-story concrete tilt-up building was renovated into a 100% daylit, 100% naturally-ventilated Zero Net Energy Certified office building, which was designed to pack as much sustainability as possible into the design while keeping within the developer’s budget.

 Integral Group provided the mechanical, electrical, plumbing, daylight modeling, PV design, energy modeling, and commissioning services that made the developer’s vision a reality.
 Where similar buildings require 18 months to sign a tenant, the Indio building leased in only 3 months at a higher rent than expected.
-The project has been such a success that Integral Group and the Indio team are currently designing two more zero energy renovations nearby.
-The developer has branded the concept and expects to complete many more of these important projects.
+The project has been such a success that the developer has branded the concept.
+Integral Group and the Indio team have designed three more ZNE renovations nearby.